Himeji Castle and Okayama Castle in one day

 In Kurashiki I stayed two nights at the house of a rather nice Japanese boy.
 He worked in Okayama, so I stopped there to meet him.
 The first day, he left me his bike to go see the Okayama Castle and took me out for a drink at night.

 The second day, already in Kurashiki, while he went back to Okayama for work, I spent the day seeing the old part of the city.
 Kurashiki is known for its rich history, traditional architecture and peaceful atmosphere.
-Its major tourist attraction is the Bikan Chiku, Kurashiki’s historic district, famous for its canals, white warehouses and picturesque bridges that evoke the Japan of the Edo period (1603-1868).
+Its major tourist attraction is the Bikan Chiku, Kurashiki’s historic district, famous for its canals, wooden houses white and picturesque bridges that evoke the Japan of the Edo period (1603-1868).

 Around the old part, in addition to a few shrines, we can visit: